zarusz/SlimMessageBus/docs/plugin_fluent_validation.md

 - register the respective `ConsumerValidationInterceptor<T>` as `IConsumerInterceptor<T>` for each of the message type `T` that needs to be validated on consumer side,
 - the scope of can be anything that you need (scoped, transient, singleton)

-> Other DI containers will likely get an similar package be created in the future.
+> Packages for other DI containers (Autofac/Unity) will likely also be created in the future.
+PRs are also welcome.